shedskin/shedskin/README.rst

     numba 0.56.4:       2.5
     shedskin (master):  1.9

 Note that Numba defaults to int64 as integer type, while Shed Skin defaults to int32.
-Performance is practically equal when using shedskin -l.
+Performance is practically equal when using shedskin --long.

 Screenhots
 ----------